 Japanese Cottage and Mainstream Outdoor Brands

-With an annual mountaineering market in the ballpark ¥186 billion you would think large numbers homegrown manufacturers are cashing in.
-The reality is there are very few Japanese outdoor product manufacturers and in terms of brands in the industry, there are just two major players Snow Peak and Montbell.
-There’s Goldwin, but their main business is licensing other brands such as The North Face and Macpac and same goes for Iwatani-Primus with Deuter and Trangia amongst others.
-The good news is there’s a small number of established as well as emerging “cottage industry” companies more than happy to dip in a toe in the water and back themselves with innovative products and top-notch workmanship.
+With an annual mountaineering market in the ballpark of 186 billion yen, you would think large numbers of homegrown manufacturers are cashing in.
+The reality is that there are very few Japanese outdoor product manufacturers, and in terms of brands in the industry, there are just two major players: Snow Peak and Montbell.
+There’s Goldwin, but their main business is licencing other brands such as The North Face and Macpac, and the same goes for Iwatani-Primus with Deuter and Trangia, amongst others.
+The good news is there’s a small number of established as well as emerging “cottage industry” companies more than happy to dip a toe in the water and back themselves with innovative products and top-notch workmanship.

-For a more comprehensive listing of equipment manufacturers which offer at least some UL gear take a look at Japanese Outdoor Brands for Hikers.
+For a more comprehensive listing of equipment manufacturers that offer at least some UL gear, take a look at Japanese Outdoor Brands for Hikers.

 1. Snow Peak

-The name originates from one of Japan’s most famous peaks Mt.
-Tanigawa which just happens to be ‘down the road’ the company’s headquarters in Sanjo City, Niigata.
-In fact, it was through the founder Yukio Yamai’s encounters on this peak that inspired him to start out making his own mountaineering equipment back in the 1950s.
-Over the years the company has shifted its focus towards to auto camp (car camping) with fireplaces and grills, cutlery and cookware becoming its staples.
-Hikers nonetheless haven’t been forgotten with several lightweight backpacking stoves, tarps and tents along with its signature titanium drinkware amongst its vast catalogue.
+The name originates from one of Japan’s most famous peaks, Mt.
+Tanigawa, which just happens to be ‘down the road’ from the company’s headquarters in Sanjo City, Niigata.
+In fact, it was through founder Yukio Yamai’s encounters on this peak that inspired him to start out making his own mountaineering equipment back in the 1950s.
+Over the years, the company has shifted its focus towards auto camp (car camping) with fireplaces and grills, cutlery, and cookware becoming its staples.
+Hikers nonetheless haven’t been forgotten, with several lightweight backpacking stoves, tarps, and tents along with its signature titanium drinkware, amongst its vast catalogue.

 ICON: Snow Peak Single Wall 450 Titanium Cup